bewakes/vim-rest-client/README.md

 }
 ```

-To get response, run command in normal mode `RunVrc`, and the result comes in a vertical splitted buffer.
+To get response, run command `:RunVrc`, and the result appears in a vertical splitted buffer.

 **NOTE**: Multiple requests can be present in a single file.
 The request block where the cursor lies will be executed.

+## Syntax Highlighting
+For syntax highlighting, either save the request file with `.vrc` extension or run command `:set ft=vrc`

+## TODO
+- Make this async
+- Add more features
+- Make configurable